foreverphoenix/the-phoenix-flavour/content/skyrim-se/introduction/_index.md

 type: docs
 no-list: true
 description: >
-  Welcome to The Phoenix Flavour, a customisable Vanilla-plus modding guide for Skyrim SE.
+  Welcome to The Phoenix Flavour, a Vanilla-plus modding guide for Skyrim SE.
 ---

 ## Overview